Known as the Washington Senators, 1901-60

 Continued resistance to a new, publicly funded ballpark led MLB to threaten disbanding the Twins through contraction, but legal challenges and an impressive run of sustained on-field success tabled the idea; approval to finally build Target Field shattered it.
 Under the stewardship of manager Ron Gardenhire, a range of All-Star talent that included catcher Joe Mauer, slugger Justin Morneau, pitching ace Johan Santana and tough-as-nails closer Joe Nathan helped the Twins capture five divisional titles through the decade.

 Target Field opened in 2010 to sold-out crowds, and the Twins responded with yet another divisional title—and yet another early postseason exit.
 From there, the air would quickly let itself out of the balloon of overachievement, as the Twins sunk into a decidedly losing period salvaged only by the new ballpark and the presence of Mauer.
-The latter portion of the decade has seen wildly uneven results, as a sackful of highly touted young prospects (headlined by Byron Buxton and Miguel Sano) have struggled to make good on their high promise.
-Amid the rollercoaster results, one habit has remained frustratingly consistent: Their utter failure to win in the postseason, with a record 16 straight playoff losses to close out of the decade.
+The latter portion of the decade bore wildly uneven results, as a sackful of highly touted young prospects (headlined by Byron Buxton and Miguel Sano) struggled to make good on their high promise.
+Amid the rollercoaster results, one habit remained frustratingly consistent: Their utter failure to win in the postseason, with a record 16 straight playoff losses to close out of the decade.

 Highlights of the Senators/Twins’ History on This Great Game: